 When I was 17 I did something wild and crazy.
 No, it didn’t involve piercings or tattoos or even a bizarre hair color – in fact when I came home from Summer camp at 14 with pink streaks in my hair my Mother and several of her friends wanted to know how I did it; they all wanted to try it for themselves.

 This was something even crazier: I bought a store.

 In May of 1997 I started working in a small art gallery in Berkeley Springs.
 By August I was the manager, and in October the owner - a painter who’d tried to make it work for three years before running out of time, energy and money - gave up and sold it to me.
 Every dime of the cash I paid for it was mine, but my Mother had to sign the papers because I was underage.
 I was scared and overwhelmed, but excited and I had a pretty good grasp on what I wanted it to become.

 In 1998, when the internet was still a new ‘fad’, I launched my first web site.
 It was 8 whole pages with about 6 images.
-Now it’s over 1100 pages and 4000 pictures.
-I’ve shipped to every state and 18 countries and I give my online customers the feel of a small town gift shop, no matter how far away they are.
+Since then I’ve shipped to every state and 20 countries and I give my online customers the feel of a small town gift shop, no matter how far away they are.

 Thanks for stopping by and please come back again soon,

 Jules Happy Rone